Nezihe Muhiddin: Career and literary works

+Women's People Party

+In 1923, before the proclamation of the Republic, Nezihe Muhiddin and thirteen of her companions announced their decision to convene a women's congress to advocate for women's political rights.
+The congress, prepared at Nezihe Muhiddin's residence, took place on June 15, 1923, at the Darülfünun Conference Hall.
+During the meeting, it was decided to establish a political party named the Women's People Party (Kadınlar Halk Fırkası).
+The party’s platform was published in the press.
+Under the leadership of Nezihe Muhiddin, the party completed its organizational framework and submitted its official petition even before the establishment of the Republican People's Party (Cumhuriyet Halk Fırkası), making it the first political party in Republican history.
+However, eight months later, the petition was rejected.
+The governorship denied the permit on the grounds that "political representation for women was not possible under the electoral law of 1909."
+Consequently, the Women's People Party was transformed into an association named the Turkish Women's Union.

+Turkish Women's Union

+The Turkish Women's Union, with Nezihe Muhiddin among its founders, was officially established on February 7, 1924.
+The Union's objective was to "elevate womanhood in intellectual and social spheres to reach a modern and mature level," and Nezihe Muhiddin assumed its presidency.
+In 1925, she founded the journal Türk Kadın Yolu (The Turkish Women’s Way).
+As the owner and editor-in-chief, she published thirty issues, utilizing the journal as a platform to voice women's political demands.

-Muhiddin then founded Türk Kadınlar Birliği (Turkish Women's Union) with Latife Bekir, and edited a feminist publication.
+Despite women's political rights not yet being legally recognized, the Turkish Women's Union nominated Nezihe Muhiddin and Halide Edip as parliamentary candidates in 1925.
+The goal was to bring the issue to public attention and influence the Grand National Assembly regarding women's suffrage during the elections.
+However, their candidacies were rejected by the Republican People's Party.
+At the time, the ongoing Sheikh Said Rebellion served as a pretext for the government to overlook women's political demands.Muhiddin then founded Türk Kadınlar Birliği (Turkish Women's Union) with Latife Bekir, and edited a feminist publication.
 Türk Kadınlar Birliği continued to press for political equality.
 In 1927 the Union decided to promote a feminist male candidate to champion women's rights in the parliament, but he was unsuccessful.

 She spent her life working to improve the quality of the lives of Turkish women.

 Nezihe Muhiddin wrote novels that studied women's problems and criticized men's attitudes in marriages.
 Her first novel, "Şebâb-ı Tebah” (Disappearing Youth), was published in 1911.
 Muhiddin started her career at the age of twenty and served many duties.
 She wrote articles in magazines and newspapers, one of the most important works among them was Kadın Yolu Dergisi between 1925 and 1926.
 Throughout her life, she wrote 20 novels, 300 stories, play, operettas, screenplays.
 She translated works of world writers such as Goethe and Edgar Allan Poe.